MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/faq.md

 This message indicates that the Sales instance you selected doesn't meet the [minimum requirements](requirements.md) for using Dynamics 365 Product Visualize.
 If you have access to more than one Sales instance, make sure you selected the correct one.

-## How do I find my opportunities?
+## How do I find my mixed-reality sessions?

-Dynamics 365 Product Visualize helps you stay organized by focusing only on the opportunities that are important to you.
-From the Opportunity Selection view, there are three options for viewing your opportunities:
+Dynamics 365 Product Visualize helps you stay organized by focusing only on the mixed-reality sessions that are important to you.
+From the **My Active Mixed Reality Sessions** view, there are three options for viewing your mixed-reality sessions:

+- **My Active Mixed Reality Sessions**: Active mixed-reality sessions where you're listed as the owner.
-- **My Open Opportunities**: Open opportunities where you're listed as the owner.
+- **My Inactive Mixed Reality Sessions**: Inactive mixed-reality sessions where you're listed as the owner.
-- **My Connected Opportunities**: Open opportunities where you've been added to the sales team.
-- **My Followed Opportunities**: Open opportunities that have been marked as **Followed**.
+- **Inactive Mixed Reality Sessions**: All inactive mixed-reality sessions that have been marked as **Inactive** in Product Visualize Hub.
+- **Active Mixed Reality Sessions**: All active mixed-reality sessions in Product Visualize Hub.

-If an opportunity doesn't show up in the app, go to Dynamics 365 Sales Hub and ensure that at least one of these criteria is met.
+If a mixed-reality doesn't show up in the app, go to Product Visualize Hub and ensure that at least one of these criteria is met.

 ## Why doesn't my model load?